 The Sharpe ratio calculates the return that an investor will receive for an investment, compared to its risk.

-For example, if the risk-free rate is 1%, the return of a stock is 15% and its standard deviation is 12%, then the Sharpe ratio would be (15% – 1%) ÷ 12% = 1.167.
+For example, if the risk-free rate is 1%, the return of a stock is 15% and its standard deviation is 12%, then the Sharpe ratio would be: (15% – 1%) ÷ 12% = 1.167.

-Copyright © 2021 Methodology
+Copyright © 2022 Methodology